 True Rule 1.
 Never hit on your model, and let her know it.

-naked outdoors.
+outdoors.
 She auditioned to be in a well-known national magazine.
 The magazine photographer pressured her for sex from the start.
 She didn’t like him.
-When one picture of her was
+When one picture of

 You must have trust.
 Loyalty.
 Honesty.
 Respect.
 Admiration.

 Of course, she may get interested in you.
 If that happens, keep right on making pictures until the light is gone.
 Then, if you wish, let her make the moves.
 Or him.
 Which leads to

 True Rule 2.
 Give your model total control of what she does, and let her know she has it.

 I ask a girl to fly a thousand miles, travel hours